-Knowing, would I have acted differently?
+Knowing what would follow, would I have acted differently?
 To be honest, probably not.
+He was an unpleasant man.

 The waning day found me taking my evening meal in an inn at a crossroads, crowded because a rich man and his green-cloaked retainers filled half the space, leaving the rest of us shoulder-to-shoulder on long benches, exchanging sweat and curses while the baron’s dogs ran between our legs, their claws scratching at the rough planks of the floor while drool and fleas splattered across our shins.
 Most of the windows were closed against the chill of the coming night, and the candles dripping their wax from the chandeliers did little to lift the gloom.
 I sat and ate, aware of the men I was pressed against.
 On my left, a kid with a laughable beard and a sword that would likely get him killed.
 On my right, a very large man.
 My shoulder pressed against a hardened bicep.
 With effort I contained my curiosity and kept my gaze on my plate.